 A lack of zinc causes rapid depreciation of the thymus and a decline in T-cell helper function.
 In young children, the thymus is responsible for the regulation of maturing defence cells throughout the lymphatic system, – which is an essential part of our immune system and a filter for invasive particles and cancerous cells.
 An impaired immune system causes extensive damage to the thymus and lowers the formation of T cell helpers.
-However, studies have shown that the supplementation of inc has the potential to fully restore T-cell – dependent antibody-mediated responses and repair the thymus, allowing T cells to once again move around the body and scan the surface of all cells looking for any signs of degeneration or mutation (Franker, P.J., et al., 1978) (Informed Health Online, 2006).
+However, studies have shown that the supplementation of zinc has the potential to fully restore T-cell – dependent antibody-mediated responses and repair the thymus, allowing T cells to once again move around the body and scan the surface of all cells looking for any signs of degeneration or mutation (Franker, P.J., et al., 1978) (Informed Health Online, 2006)

 Zinc Lozenges against the Common Cold

-Zinc lozenges aid in combating the common cold. zinc is a necessary nutrient in strength, function of the immune system and anti-viral activity.
+Zinc lozenges aid in combating the common cold.
+Zinc is a necessary nutrient in the strength and function of the immune system and anti-viral activity in the body.
 Zinc lozenges are beneficial against common cold symptoms such as coughing, headaches, hoarseness, nasal congestion, nasal drainage and a sore throat.

 For zinc lozenges to be effective, they need to be ionized in saliva.
 The lozenges should not contain any citric acid nor any mannitol or sorbitol as the zinc will be ineffective (Murray, M.T., et al., 2012).

 Depletion of Zinc through Medication